-Many people confuse Electroconvulsive Therapy (ECT) with Transcranial Magnetic Stimulation TMS) therapy.
-This confusion is valid, as both are cranial therapies used to treat mental illnesses like clinical depression.
-But this is where the primary similarities end between the two treatments.
-While ECT uses electric current to bring about results, TMS uses electromagnetic waves to stimulate areas of the brain associated with mood regulation.
-While various side effects are associated with ECT treatment, the side effects of the non-invasive TMS therapy are virtually non-existent, according to Karl Lanocha, MD, Psychiatrist and Director of TMS Education at TMS Health Solutions.
-Below is a little information about ECT and TMS treatments.
+Many people confuse Electroconvulsive Therapy (ECT) with Transcranial Magnetic Stimulation (TMS).
+This is understandable.
+Both are forms of brain stimulation used to treat depression, but this is where the similarities end.
+While ECT uses an electrical current to stimulate the entire brain, TMS uses a magnetic field to stimulate a particular part of the brain.
+These differences help account for the different side effects of the two treatments, according to Karl Lanocha, MD, Psychiatrist and Director of TMS Education at TMS Health Solutions.
+Below is a little information about ECT and TMS..

 Course of Treatment and Efficacy of the Two Treatments